arwagiz/GeorgiaTransport/README.md

 ### Climate and energy policies <a name="climate-energy-policies"></a>

 - <b> Georgia’s Updated Nationally Determined Contribution (NDC) 2021 </b>: https://unfccc.int/sites/default/files/NDC/2022-06/NDC%20Georgia_ENG%20WEB-approved.pdf
-- <b> Georgia’s Long-Term Low Emission Development Strategy 2050 <b>: https://www.undp.org/georgia/publications/georgia-low-emission-development-strategy-2050
+- <b> Georgia’s Long-Term Low Emission Development Strategy 2050 </b>: https://www.undp.org/georgia/publications/georgia-low-emission-development-strategy-2050

 ### EU accession <a name="eu-accession"></a>

-- Communication on EU Enlargement policy - <b> Georgia 2023 Report Accompanying the document Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions 2023 <b>: https://neighbourhood-enlargement.ec.europa.eu/georgia-report-2023_en
+- Communication on EU Enlargement policy - <b> Georgia 2023 Report Accompanying the document Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions 2023 </b>: https://neighbourhood-enlargement.ec.europa.eu/georgia-report-2023_en

 ### Trade Facilitation <a name="trade-facilitation"></a>